Lafarge-Holcim cements Zaoui brothers' place at M&A top table

 The Lafarge-Holcim deal - with the Zaouis advising Lafarge - was the brothers' third announced transaction since they pooled their 50 years of combined M&A experience and opened their firm in London's plush Mayfair district, just a few blocks away from rivals including Robey Warshaw and Perella Weinberg Partners.

-A few months later, they advised the Bettencourt family, which controls L'Oreal (OREP.PA), to buy back 8 percent of the cosmetics company from food group Nestle NESN.VX in a 6 billion euros ($8.2 billion) deal.
+A few months later, they advised the Bettencourt family, which controls L'Oreal (OREP.PA), to buy back 8 percent of the cosmetics company from food group Nestle NESN.VX in a 6 billion euros (4.8 billion pounds) deal.

 Their secret?
 Experience, hard work and a focus on a few good clients.